SecurityTokenStandard/sts-website/source/README.md

 # Security Token Standard Website

 Built to promote the development of a Security Token Standard .
-Web page forked from and inspired by [erc721.org](http://erc721.org) using [Gulp.js](https://gulp.js) for automation and Bootstrap CSS and FontAwesome.
+Web page forked from and inspired by [erc721.org](http://erc721.org) using [Gulp.js](https://gulp.js) for automation and Bootstrap CSS and FontAwesome Icons.

 ## Code